mark-christiansen/confluent-toolkit/README.md

 There are a few custom docker images that need to be created for use in the various environments.
 They are:

 - Kafka Client (kafka-client): This is an `openjdk` image with Confluent Platform community installed and several operational scripts.
 This image is used for running setup scripts and as a way to view things inside of Kafka without using Control Center.
 - Kafka Connect Vault (kafka-connect-vault): This is a `cp-server-connect` image with the `jcustenborder/kafka-config-provider-vault` library installed.
-This library is the Hashicorp Vault secrets provider which is used to pull secrets for connectors similar to the Connect Secretys Registry, but instead against Hashicorp Vault.
+This library is the Hashicorp Vault secrets provider which is used to pull secrets for connectors similar to the Kafka Connect Secret Registry, but instead against Hashicorp Vault.
+Kafka Connect workers need this library in their classpath before startup.
+That's why an image needed to be created instead of just addng the library to the plugin path.
 - KDC Server (kdc-server): This is a `debian:jesse` image with `krb5-kdc` and `krb5-admin-server` installed which is used for storing and maintaining Kerberos secrets.

 To build these images you can run the `docker-compose build` command against the Kerberos RBAC environment as shown below.
 This will not launch the environment, only build any custom images needed for these environments.